LoganBram/BuddyBets/README.md

 Takes token in header and friends username, then stores their UUID's in friends table as either pending or accepted

-# Data Caching

-**/route/updategames-database**

-Gets dates for this week then gets all the WNBA games and updates database with games for the next 7 days

-**/route/updatescores-database**

-Queries database for all games that occurred today and updates the database with the scores based on gameID

-**/route/updategamestoday-database**

-Updates the games all games that land 7 days in advance and runs everyday in order to maintain a 7 day schedule

 # Bets

 **bets/placebet/**